 While New York’s MRTA bill has provisions that allow minorities, women, and small businesses more licenses than in New Jersey, there will be a lower tax on cannabis in New Jersey for consumers, incentivizing people to cross the river.

 There is a lot of speculation about when adult-use sales will begin.
 The few licensed MSOs could be allowed to sell adult-use cannabis.
 However, if they are allowed to set up shop, they would get an edge over small companies that have yet to be licensed market edge.

 “New York is going to have a lot of supply issues at the start because the demand is so high,” he said.
 “New Jersey is going to beat New York to the chase, in my opinion.”

 He is advocating for legitimizing New York City’s vast underground cannabis industry.
-Going legitimate could be hard since underground entrepreneurs do not usually produce and retain legal documents protecting their businesses and careers.
+Going legitimate could be hard.
+Underground entrepreneurs do not usually produce and retain legal documents protecting their businesses and careers.
 Also, the IRS could then go after them for not paying taxes for many years.

 “It’s a very weird dynamic,” he admitted.
 “We’re asking people who survived by not trusting the government to trust the government.”

 Lepore noted New York also has conservative towns banning dispensaries.
-In addition, while New York legalization passed, people will still be arrested for trafficking and if they have possess more than three ounces.
+In addition, while New York legalization has passed, people will still be arrested for trafficking if they have possessed more than three ounces.

 “As long as someone can still get arrested for cannabis, we haven’t ended prohibition,” he said.